axefan/RegionControl/readme.txt

 4. When player leaves (or unlock) B, inventory is restored. /rc update B restoreInventory 1 (or 2)

 Warning, if the player dies while between regions, the player's inventory needs to be restored.
-Need to monitor for deaths and check saved items as well as locks even when not in a region!
+We need to monitor for deaths and check saved items as well as locks even when not in a region!